cquickstad/uvm_unit/README.md

 - has assertion macros with `ASSERT_*()` names that are more familiar to users of other unit test frameworks.
 - has UVM class-based test fixtures.
 Not only can one fixture inherit from another, but the fixture behaves a lot like a parent component, similar to your production environment.

-## What's wrong with uvm_unit?
+## What's the catch?
+How did uvm_unit achieve these goals?
 A critical feature of a unit testing framework is that the tests can run in any order without time/order dependencies between them.
 To do this, the critical UVM infrastructure needs to be destroyed and rebuilt for each unit test.
 The UVM codebase was not written in a way to allow for this, even by extending its base classes.

 Likewise, UVM was written in a way that makes it impossible to rerun any of the UVM Phases, even by extending its base classes.
 This blocked the most critical feature uvm_unit tried to achieve.

-The UVM Codebase makes widespread use of the evil Singleton Class anti-pattern.
+Furthermore, the UVM Codebase makes widespread use of the evil Singleton Class anti-pattern.
 - Singletons are really just fancy global state.
 (That's a code smell.)
 - Singletons violate the Single Responsibility Principle because they control their own creation and life cycle.
 - Singletons lead to tight coupling.